-The Diagnostics screen (Section 20.2 on page 234) generates a file containing the Zyxel Device's configuration and diagnostic information if you need to provide it to customer support during troubleshooting.
+- The Diagnostics screen (Section 20.2 on page 220) generates a file containing the Zyxel Device's configuration and diagnostic information if you need to provide it to customer support during troubleshooting. - The Remote Capture screen (Section 20.3 on page 221) enables remote packet captures on wired or wireless interfaces through an external packet analyzer.